awesomefossum/awesomefossum.github.io/_posts/2022-12-12-what-makes-a-good-junior-engineer.md

 - Read (and Google) error messages, someone spent a lot of time writing error handling and trying to give you useful information.
 - Try to understand, at least at a high level, the software development lifecycle at your company within the first few weeks.
 A good way to approach this is to pick a repository and map out how code goes from a developer's machine to production.
 Start with just system to system: `local -> GitHub -> CI -> CD -> Develop -> UAT -> Staging -> Prod` then recursively dig into the actual processes happening in each system until you understand the same regular abstraction layers as your senior colleagues.
 This will provide a great foundational understanding of things you're likely responsible for and will help get you in the mix sooner.
 - Work with your supervisor, or even ask senior colleagues for input on a career development plan.
 You should orient yourself with the expectations of the next level up and use those to guide your progress.

+That's about all I'm going to write for now but if this was useful to you or you have any other comments or suggestions then I'd love to hear from you!